jonathanglasmeyer/bachelor/thesis/src/Main.md

 ### Phonetic dictionaries

-Phonetic dictionaries map words to one or multiple versions of phoneme sequences.
+Phonetic dictionaries map words to one or more versions of phoneme sequences.

-A phonetic representation of a word is specified manually from the knowledge how written words *actually sound* when spoken.
+A phonetic representation of a word is specified manually based on the knowledge of how written words *actually sound* when spoken.

 An excerpt from the dictionary `cmudict-en-us.dict` @cmuDict looks like this: